LucaMalavolta/PyORBIT/docs/index.rst

 Alternatively, for easy automatization, PyORBIT can be called as a Python function by passing a dictionary instead of a configuration file.

 ..
   One of the main strength of PyORBIT is in the abstraction of the models.
 For example,  you can use more than one Gaussian process, with independent hyper-parameters, just by using different labels for the abstract class.
   Alternatively, for your Gaussian process regression you can use "celerite" on your light curve and "george " on your radial velocities, by having them sharing the same hyperparameters.

+``PyORBIT`` started in 2015 as an exercise to learn Python (2) and because at the time the only publicly available code for the Bayesian analysis of RVs was written in IDL, for which I didn't have a license.
+Since then I've been added new options every time I needed so, and I kept updating the code while improving my Python skills.
-``PyORBIT`` is written and tested for Python 3, but is back-compatible with Python 2 (at your own risk)
+``PyORBIT`` has been now converted and tested for Python 3, but it should still be back-compatible with Python 2 (at your own risk).

 .. toctree::
    :maxdepth: 2